MauricioReisdoefer/fastjson-db/README.md

 ## Installation ##

 The currently newest version is [0.3.5].
+(Without most of above features)

 ```bash
 pip install fastjson-db